EvgenyPlaksin/EvgenyPlaksin/README.md

 - :seedling: Learning more about android and new technologies

-- :zap: In my free time, I make my own project and help other developers
+- :zap: In my free time, I make my own projects and help other developers

 - :mailbox:How to reach me: [![Telegram Badge](https://img.shields.io/badge/-Evgeny-blue?style=flat&logo=telegram&logoColor=white)](https://t.me/Lnight_2783)